crealistiques/cre_pagetreewidth/README.md

 ### Link / File Browser dialog window ###
 The second option in the user settings, called **"Width of page/filelist tree should be flexible in link and file browser dialogs"**, if activated, makes the width of the page/filelist tree section in modal and popup dialog windows more flexible.
-Within certain constraints the width now adapts to the tree content while preventing of ever getting wider than 66% of the width of the dialog.
+Within certain constraints the width now adapts to the tree content while preventing of ever getting wider than 66% of the width of the dialog on large screens.
 In combination with
 User TSConfig option "popupWindowSize" you could fully benefit from this option by setting a larger popup screen size – Typo3 default is 800x600 which might be too small on large screens.